leonardorleon/data_engineering_zoomcamp/01-docker-terraform/02_docker_sql/Readme.md

   dpage/pgadmin4
 ```

+- Now that they are on the same network, simply access pgAdming through localhost:8080.
+- log in with the default email and the default password set up above.
+- Inside pgAdmin, create a server with the networked information: i.e. hostname/address pg-database, 5432 for the port and the user and password set up on the *database* container.

 # Docker-compose and ingestion script

 For the ingestion script, the code from the notebook was cleaned up to use paramters in [dockerfiles/ingest_data.py](ingest_data.py).
 Simply run by: